Funchal Port • Gateway to the Beautiful Floating Garden

 Top Shopping Spots Near the Port

-Whether you want a modern mall with air conditioning or a vibrant local market, these spots are all within reach of the terminal.
+Whether you prefer modern malls or lively local markets, these shopping spots are all easy to reach from the terminal.

 Best Souvenirs to Look For

-Madeira is known for its distinct craftsmanship and unique local products.
-So, it’s a great place to shop for meaningful souvenirs.
-Keep an eye out for these authentic items to take home:
+Madeira is known for traditional craftsmanship and unique local products, which makes the island a great place to shop for meaningful souvenirs.

 Quick Shopping Tips

-If you are a non-EU resident, ask for Tax-Free forms in larger stores to claim back VAT on your purchases.
-So, you can save a bit on higher-priced items.
+Tax-Free: Non-EU residents can ask for Tax-Free forms in larger stores to claim back VAT on qualifying purchases, which helps save money on higher-priced items.

-At the Mercado dos Lavradores, vendors often offer fruit samples.
-Be aware that prices at this market can be higher than in local supermarkets.
-However, the experience is still worth it for many visitors.
+Market Samples: Vendors at Mercado dos Lavradores often offer fruit samples, although prices there can be higher than in local supermarkets.
+The market experience itself still makes it worth visiting for many travelers.

-For a perfect day in Funchal Port, a classic itinerary balances the “high-altitude” views of Monte with the historic charm of the Old Town.
-This route is designed to be largely self-guided and takes advantage of Funchal’s compact, walkable layout.
+For a perfect day here, a classic itinerary balances the “high-altitude” views of Monte with the historic charm of the Old Town.
+This route is designed to be largely self-guided and takes advantage of the city’s compact, walkable layout.

 Morning: High Views and Tropical Gardens